Demand Flexibility Service – How to get paid to use less electricity

 How does the Demand Flexibility Service work?

-The Demand Flexibility Service was launched by The National Grid in 2022 with the aim of reducing the demand on the energy circuit during peak times of usage.
-The scheme was launched after a number of successful trials and delivered an energy reduction of over 3,300MWh.
+The Demand Flexibility Service was launched by the National Energy System Operator (formerly National Grid ESO) to reduce demand on the energy network during peak usage.
+The scheme was launched after a number of successful trials and delivered significant energy reduction across the network.
 The scheme works by encouraging households to reduce their energy consumption during peak times.
-DFS tests will last for 1 hour and live events are likely to last up to 4 hours.
+DFS tests typically last for 1 hour and live events are likely to last up to 4 hours.
 The tests and live events are most likely to take place on weekday evenings when electricity demand is often at its highest.

 When the DFS scheme was first announced, some safety concerns were raised, especially as consumers could be encouraged to use electrical appliances overnight.
 Electrical Safety First issued the following guidance to help consumers to stay safe when using electrical appliances.